Lagrange propagation and the state transition matrix

 Note

-The propagator presented here is implemented in terms of eccentric anomalies, and thus it is limited to elliptic orbits.
+The Lagrange propagator presented here is currently limited to elliptic orbits.

 • the initial Cartesian position \(\boldsymbol{r}_0=\left( x_0, y_0, z_0 \right)\),